USPTO Examiner FERGUSON JALISA HOLMES - Art Unit 1626

 Executive Summary

-Examiner FERGUSON, JALISA HOLMES works in Art Unit 1626 and has examined 18 patent applications in our dataset.
-With an allowance rate of 83.3%, this examiner has an above-average tendency to allow applications.
-Applications typically reach final disposition in approximately 36 months.
+Examiner FERGUSON, JALISA HOLMES works in Art Unit 1626 and has examined 8 patent applications in our dataset.
+With an allowance rate of 100.0%, this examiner allows applications at a higher rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 43 months.

 Allowance Patterns

-Examiner FERGUSON, JALISA HOLMES's allowance rate of 83.3% places them in the 51% percentile among all USPTO examiners.
-This examiner has an above-average tendency to allow applications.
+Examiner FERGUSON, JALISA HOLMES's allowance rate of 100.0% places them in the 94% percentile among all USPTO examiners.
+This examiner is more likely to allow applications than most examiners at the USPTO.

 Office Action Patterns